ralphmartynward/ironhack_07_lab-random-forests/readme.md

 - Apply the Random Forests algorithm but this time only by upscaling the data.
 - Discuss the output and its impact in the bussiness scenario.
 Is the cost of a false positive equals to the cost of the false negative?
 How would you change your algorithm or data in order to maximize the return of the bussiness?
+- Sklearn classification models are trained to maximize the accuracy.
+However, another error metric will be more relevant here.
+Which one?
+Please checkout make_scorer alongside with GridSearchCV in order to train the model to maximize the error metric of interest in this case.